minprog/heuristieken/cases/Chips & Circuits/00 content.md

         C = n + 300 * k

 where `C` is the total costs, `n` the number of unit length wires that are used and `k` the number of intersections.

+> Do note that if more than two wires cross at an intersection, each additional wire will increase the cost by `300`.
+For example, if wires A, B & C cross at the same intersection, there is an increase of `600` to the total costs.

 The assignment is to implement all nets in all netlists at minimum cost.
 A few steps to pave the way towards a program: